paulfioravanti/paulfioravanti.github.io/_posts/2022-06-25-flexbox-furigana.md

 I think this display of ほずみ[^5] looks fine.
-The spacing of the _furigana_ may look a bit strange, but since there is no correlation between the annotation and the pronunciation of each individual _kanji_, having them spread out evenly across the top of the word is probably the most logical way to display them.
+The spacing of the _furigana_ may look a bit strange, but since there is no correlation between the annotation and the pronunciation of each individual _kanji_, having them spread out evenly across the top of the word, or center-aligned, is probably the most logical way to display them.

 ## Markup Reuse